ebeeton/buddhabrot-go/README.md

 # Usage

 `go run .` starts an HTTP server on port 3000.
 The parameters used to plot the image are posted in JSON, and a PNG image is written to the response.
+If set to true, the `dumpCounterFile` property wil dump the orbit counts per pixel to a file called counter.txt in the log directory.

 ```json
 {